kimberleewong/federal-water-data-curriculum/03-federal-water-data-access-retrieval/02_access_noaa_nwm.md

 **A note on historical data:** for observed, historical streamflow, use USGS NWIS (`hydrotools.nwis_client`) rather than NWM's own retrospective archive.
 NWIS is the authoritative source for gauged, historical data and doesn't require the model-file access patterns covered above.
 The one exception is **ungauged reaches**: NWIS only has data where a physical gauge exists, so if your analysis needs historical streamflow at a reach with no gauge, NWM's retrospective archive (Zarr, on AWS, (see Further Reading below)) is the only source for that, since it's a modeled reconstruction covering every reach in the network, not just gauged ones.

+[TODO: Insert examples for medium and long-range forecasts + some code and figures that show the outputs as timeseries plots]

 ### Temporal scaling